Has Rotten Tomatoes ever given a $100?

 Introduction

-Rotten Tomatoes, the popular movie review aggregator, has become a go-to source for film enthusiasts seeking critical consensus on the latest releases.
-With its iconic “Tomatometer” score, the website has gained a reputation for its unbiased and comprehensive movie ratings.
-However, a recent rumor has circulated claiming that Rotten Tomatoes has given a $100 bill to a movie that achieved a perfect score.
+Rotten Tomatoes, the popular online review aggregator, has become a go-to source for movie enthusiasts seeking critical consensus on the latest releases.
+With its iconic “Tomatometer” score, the website has gained a reputation for providing reliable ratings.
+However, a recent rumor has circulated claiming that Rotten Tomatoes has given a $100 reward to a movie that achieved a perfect score.
 In this article, we will investigate the truth behind this intriguing claim.

 The Origins of the Rumor